KannonZenetism/zenetism-field-physics/structural-physics/structural-physics-foundations.md

 - **⚫ Aion** — *Zero Pole*.
   The balanced origin.
 Equivalent to the vacuum, zero-point field, or null state.
-  From this pole emanate both positive (centropic) and negative (entropic) states.
+  From this pole emanate both centropic (constructive) and entropic (mirror) states.

 - **♾ Khaon** — *Infinity Pole*.
   The dispersive bound.
 Maps to cosmological infinity, the expanding edge of the universe, or asymptotic energy states.